Compulsory sterilization: Poverty

-Bangladesh has a long-running government-operated civilian sterilization program as a part of its population control policy, which targets mainly poor women and men.
-The government offers 2,000 Bangladeshi Taka (US$18) for women who are persuaded to undergo tubal ligation and for men who are persuaded to undergo vasectomy.
-Women are also offered a sari and men are offered a kurta to wear for undergoing sterilization.
-The referrer, who persuades the woman or man to undergo sterilization gets 300 Bangladeshi Taka (US$2.70).
+Bangladesh has a long-running government-operated civilian sterilization program as a part of its population control policy, which aims at women and men living in poverty.
+The government offers 2,000 Bangladeshi Taka (US$16) for women who are persuaded to undergo tubal ligation and for men who are persuaded to undergo vasectomy.
+Women are also offered a sari, and men are offered a kurta to wear for undergoing sterilization.
+The referrer, who persuades the woman or man to undergo sterilization, gets 300 Bangladeshi Taka (US$2.70).

-In 1965, the targeted number of sterilizations per month was 600–1,000 in contrast to the insertion of 25,000 IUDs, which was increased in 1978 to about 50,000 sterilizations per month on average.
+In 1965, the targeted number of sterilizations per month was 600–1,000, in contrast to the insertion of 25,000 IUDs, which was increased in 1978 to about 50,000 sterilizations per month on average.
 A 50% rise in the amount paid to men coincided with a doubling of the number of vasectomies between 1980 and 1981.

 One study conducted in 1977, when incentives were only equivalent to US$1.10 (at that time), indicated that between 40% and 60% of the men chose vasectomy because of the payment, who otherwise did not have any serious urge to get sterilized.

-The "Bangladesh Association for Voluntary Sterilization", alone performed 67,000 tubal ligations and vasectomies in its 25 clinics in 1982.
-The rate of sterilization increased 25 percent each year.
+The "Bangladesh Association for Voluntary Sterilization" alone performed 67,000 tubal ligations and vasectomies in its 25 clinics in 1982.
+The sterilization rate increased 25 percent each year.

 On 16 December 1982, Bangladesh's military ruler Lieutenant General Hussain Muhammad Ershad launched a two-year mass sterilization program for Bangladeshi women and men.
 About 3,000 women and men were planned to be sterilized on 16 December 1982 (the opening day).
 Ershad's government trained 1,200 doctors and 25,000 field workers who must conduct two tubal ligations and two vasectomies each month to earn their salaries.
-The government wanted to persuade 1.4 million people, both women and men to undergo sterilization within two years.
-One population control expert called it 'the largest sterilization program in the world'.
-By January 1983, 40,000 government field workers were employed in Bangladesh's 65,000 villages to persuade women and men to undergo sterilization and to promote usage of birth-control across the country.
+The government wanted to persuade 1.4 million people, both women and men, to undergo sterilization within two years.
+By January 1983, 40,000 government field workers were employed in Bangladesh's 65,000 villages to persuade women and men to undergo sterilization and to promote usage of birth control across the country.

 Food subsidies under the group feeding program (VGF) were given to only those women with certificates showing that they had undergone tubal ligation.

 There are reports that often when a woman had to undergo a gastrointestinal surgery, doctors took this opportunity to sterilize her without her knowledge.
-According to Bangladesh governmental website "National Emergency Service", the 2000 Bangladeshi Taka (US$24) and the sari/lungi given to the persons undergoing sterilizations are their "compensations".
-Where Bangladesh government also assures the poor people that it will cover all medical expenses if complications arise after the sterilization.
+According to Bangladesh's governmental website "National Emergency Service," the 2000 Bangladeshi Taka (US$24) and the sari/lungi given to the persons undergoing sterilizations are their "compensations."
+The Bangladesh government also assures the poor people that it will cover all medical expenses if complications arise after the sterilization.